Skip to Content

 Remove the Power Cord

-This has to be the simplest step of winterizing your electric pressure washer.
-For this step, you will have to remove the power cord from your electric pressure washer and wind it up properly so it can be conveniently stored.
-Make sure to roll the power cable up so that it doesn’t get tangled.
-If the power cable is tangled up, it can damage the insulation of the cable.
+This must be the most straightforward step in winterizing your electric pressure washer.
+For this step, you must remove the power cord from your electric pressure washer and wind it up properly to conveniently store it.

 Adding Pump Saver to the Electric Pressure Washer